EpicKiwi/Clemi/README.md

 * `get observedAttributes():string[]` : The getter defining to the browser the attributes to watch

+### `StringParser` and children

+The main parser of the Clemi properties.

+#### Overwritable static properties

+* `get defaultValue():any` : The default value if the `default` option isn't set

+#### Overwritable methods

+* `toValue(input:any):string` : Convert the input into a string value to put in the corresponding attribute
+* `fromValue(input:string):any` : Convert the input from the attribute into the javascript value
+* `fromAttribute(element:HTMLElement,attributeName:string)` : Get the value from the element attributes and return the javascript value
+* `toAttribute(element:HTMLElement,attributeName:string,value:any)` : Convert and put the value on the element's attributes

 ## Contributing

 You want to contribute to Clemi ?
 Awesome !